NASA-Planetary-Science/sbpy/docs/sbpy/activity.rst

 Flux density
 ^^^^^^^^^^^^

-They may be initialized from flux densities.
+The quantities may be initialized from flux densities.
 Here, we reproduce one of the calculations from the original A'Hearn et al. (1984) work:

 * $r_h=4.785$ au
 * $\Delta=3.822$ au